discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 - If you'd like other sorts of files to be uploaded beyond just images, modify the [file settings](/admin/site_settings/category/files).

 - If you'd rather store your images and files on Amazon S3, [follow this howto](http://meta.discourse.org/t/how-to-set-up-image-uploads-to-s3/7229).

+### New User Sandbox and the Trust System

+If your discussion area is be open to the public, new visitors will arrive that are initially strangers to the community.

+Discourse is designed to offer safe defaults for public communities, even with no active moderation.
+There is a [trust system in Discourse](https://meta.discourse.org/t/what-do-user-trust-levels-do/4924/2) where regular users automatically earn abilities to assist in governing the community.

+> **0 (new) &rarr; 1 (basic) &rarr; 2 (regular) &rarr; 3 (leader) &rarr; 4 (elder)**

+All new users start out at trust level zero, in a sandbox with restrictions for everyone's safety. **Trust level zero users _cannot_** &hellip;

+- post more than 2 hyperlinks
+- post any images or file attachments
+- send private messages
+- flag posts or topics
+- have actual links in the "about me" field of their profile
+- @name mention more than 2 users in a post

+There are also a lot of rate limits around how many actions new users can take.
+Of course, new users don't stay new users forever; reading a variety of topics is enough to [transition to trust level 1](https://meta.discourse.org/t/what-do-user-trust-levels-do/4924/2) in about 15 minutes.

+These defaults are safe, but they may be too conservative for your site:

+- If you are pre-vetting users, or your site is private and you approve all new users manually, you can set everyone's `default trust level` to 1.

+- You can individually adjust these default new user restrictions.
+Search the settings for `newuser`.
+Two settings we see commonly adjusted are `newuser max images` and `newuser max replies per topic`.

 ### User Content Licensing